On the extension and kernels of signed bimeasures and their role in stochastic integration: Introduction

-In particular Theorem 5.18 in \cite{Pass} does not allow to obtain a complete extension of the ID results to the QID framework.
-To circumvent this problem, the author introduces three different sets of assumptions (see Section 5 in \cite{Pass}).
-In this paper given our first contribution we are able to obtain the whole QID integration theory under a single assumption which is weaker than all the three alternative sets of assumptions of \cite{Pass}.
+In particular, in \cite{Pass} the author generalises the results of Rajput and Rosinski's work \cite{RajRos} to the more general QID framework -- since any ID distribution is QID, but not vice versa.
+However, this is done under various restrictive assumptions (see Section 5 in \cite{Pass}).
+In this paper, building on our first contribution, we are able obtain the whole QID integration theory under one single assumption which is weaker than all the assumptions of \cite{Pass} combined together.
 More importantly, this assumption is \textit{always satisfied} in the ID setting and is unavoidable since it comes directly from the necessary and sufficient condition on the extension of signed bimeasures.
 This allows us to affirm that in this paper we provide a true and complete extension of the results in the Rajput and Rosinski's 1989 paper \cite{RajRos} and in \cite{Pass}, thus obtaining the most complete integration theory with respect to real-valued random measure.

+As mentioned before, the topological framework of this paper is central in the theory of positive random measures (see \cite{Kallenberg2}).
+Thus, the results presented in this work are fundamental for developing the theory of random signed measures for which only sparse and specific results are known, precisely because of the lack of general measure theoretical results for signed measures in the literature.
+The interest on random signed measures is not new (see Daley and Vere-Jones' book \cite{Daley}), but it is sharply increasing due to modelling needs in Bayesian non-parametric analysis (see \cite{Nau,PassRSM}, among others).

 The paper is structured as follows.
 Section \ref{Sec-Notation} concerns with the notations and some preliminaries.
 In Section \ref{Sec-Spectral}, the mentioned general measure theoretical result is presented (see Theorem \ref{pr-monster}).
 In Section \ref{Sec-Integration}, building on this result we derive the integration theory for QID random measures: L\'{e}vy-Khintchine formulations, integrability conditions, and continuity properties for QID stochastic integrals.